ryannix123/single-node-openshift/SNOing.md

 `oc patch configs.imageregistry.operator.openshift.io cluster --type merge --patch '{"spec":{"storage":{"emptyDir":{}}}}'`

-# Add two DNS entries to get started
+# Add three DNS entries to get started

-You'll need add some DNS entries. api.ocp.mydomain.com and \*.apps.ocp.mydomain.com should point to your external IP address. e.g., I use Cloudflare to host my domain's DNS.
+You'll need add some DNS entries. api.ocp.mydomain.com, apit-init.ocp.mydomain.com and \*.apps.ocp.mydomain.com should point to your external IP address. e.g., I use Cloudflare to host my domain's DNS.
 Keep your domain management tab open as you'll need to add a TXT record later when obtaining a Let's Encrypt certificate that is based on DNS verification.

 # Open ports on your router